ThinkWithPbody/Yifu-Pages/content/Courses/2024/ARC2047H-Building_Science_Materials_and_Construction_3/ARC2047H-Building_Science_Materials_and_Construction_3.md

 		- 20 times the building size to do something
 - ==Absorption Refrigeration Cycle== ([[./Attachments/2024 11 12 week 11 slides v3.pdf#page=26&selection=0,0,0,30|p.26]])
 	- Differs from ==Compressive Refrigeration Cycle== ([[./Attachments/2024 11 05 week 10 slides EUI and Refrigeration - No LAB.pdf#page=13&selection=0,0,0,31|p.13]]) and ==Heat Pump== ([[./Attachments/2024 11 05 week 10 slides EUI and Refrigeration - No LAB.pdf#page=19&selection=0,9,0,9|p.19]])
+		- Effective in large scale cooling load of 10 tons +
 	- Refrigerant
 		- Water + Lithium Bromide ==stays above 0°C== ([[./Attachments/2024 11 12 week 11 slides v3.pdf#page=26&selection=5,44,5,59|p.26]])
 		- Water + Ammonia, less damaging leak ==can cycle below 0°C== ([[./Attachments/2024 11 12 week 11 slides v3.pdf#page=26&selection=7,50,7,69|p.26]])
 	- ![[./Attachments/2024 11 12 week 11 slides v3.pdf#page=26&rect=193,18,776,373|p.26]]
 		- Vapour is attracted by the strongly concentrated desiccant solution in the absorber chamber after evaporating via absorbing energy in the evaporator chamber from the building closed loop cooling load (13C > 7C)
-		- Heated solution evaporates hot water vapour from the generator chamber (could be solar heated) is attracted to the cooler condenser chamber which is usually paired with a chilling tower to reject heat (29C) to outside, with the left over concentrated desiccant solution pumped back into absorber chamber and the condensed chill water pumped into the evaporator chamber
+		- Heated solution evaporates hot water vapour from the generator chamber (desorber) (could be solar or geo heated) is attracted to the cooler condenser chamber which is usually paired with a chilling tower to reject heat (29C) to outside, with the left over concentrated desiccant solution pumped back into absorber chamber and the condensed chill water pumped into the evaporator chamber

 ##### Lab